mconverti/ibm-watson-video-indexer/README.md

   ```

 **That's it!
-Use the deployed web application to upload videos, monitor the processing progress, view the results and find insights inside your content!**
+Use the deployed Web application to upload videos, monitor the processing progress, view the results and find insights inside your content!**